Homeowners frequently wonder, "Should I be using mulch around trees? And, if so, are there any rules to follow?"

 2. More generally speaking, don't mound up dirt or mulch around the trunks of trees, because:

 - Such excessive tree mulching can suffocate roots.

 - It even invites rodent pests and diseases.

 If you are mulching around a tree, start tapering the height of the mulch down when you get to within about one foot of the trunk, leaving the base of the tree free of mulch.
 It would even be better to have to weed this one foot than to risk damage to your tree, would it not?
 Better safe than sorry.

-1. Do apply about two inches of mulch around trees, especially young trees.
+1. Do apply about two or three inches of mulch around trees, especially young trees.